topquark22/Thermo55/README.md

 ### Transmitter module

-Connect pin D6 to GND.
+Leave D6 unconnected (designates as transmitter.)

 If using an LCD display, connect D5 to a normally-open pushbutton switch.